Miami and Coral Gables, Florida

 Advantages and Disadvantages of Dental Bonding

-- Tooth bonding can be accomplished in one office visit; porcelain veneers require two visits because they are made in the lab
+- Can be accomplished in one office visit; porcelain veneers require two visits because they are made in the lab

 - More easily damaged during cleaning if you do not work with a hygienist who has experience with dental bonding